 Common Fan Dumb variants include:

 - Mad Bride/Groom: This fan is more a fan of a specific character than the franchise, with the series largely being a vehicle to enjoy them.
-Their attachment to the character could be an actual crush (in which case, expect them to write fanfiction that ships them with an Author Avatar) but it could also just be the concept of a favourite character, taken up to eleven.
+Their attachment to the character could be an actual crush (in which case, expect them to write fanfiction that ships them with an Author Avatar), but it could also just be the concept of a favourite character, taken up to eleven.
 These people often take this to the extent that they refuse to follow the franchise if/when their favourite character is left out of it.
-The lack of this character's involvement in the series or characterization going off in another direction than expected often turns this fan into a more personalized version of the Tinfoiler; in this case, according to the Mad Bride/Groom, the producers are doing what they do because they have a personal vendetta against this character, rather than because they're unable to fit them into the story (there are a few cases where the creator actually hated the character, but "they're unable to fit them into the story" is far more likely).
+The lack of this character's involvement in the series or characterization going off in another direction than expected often turns this fan into a more personalized version of the Tinfoiler; in this case, according to the Mad Bride/Groom, the producers are doing what they do because they have a personal vendetta against this character, rather than because they're unable to fit them into the story.note These fans are at their worst when their favorite character also happens to be a Designated Monkey.
 Tellingly, the fans often have a rather idealized, if not distorted, view of the character that they adore.
 Shippers are heavily associated with these sorts of fans; this can become doubly worrisome if the character they like is involved with another character with whom the fan actually identifies directly, or if they become involved in a Love Triangle.
+They often have a username like "[Character]luvr234" or (especially if a Mad Bride with a crush on a male character) "Future Mrs. [Last name of character]".
 Contrast with (and sometimes rivals to) the Hate Monger.
 One should ask the Mad Bride/Groom to compare the amount of screentime they want of their crush to the amount the central protagonist already gets (unless their crush is the central protagonist, in which case you should point out that any character would quickly become dull in a vacuum), and also point out that the producers would then get numerous other complaints from the Mad Brides/Grooms of all the other characters.
 For their own sake, it should also be pointed out to them that people who display this degree of affection for real-life people tend to get restraining orders placed upon them.

 - Insane Avatar: Fans who associate themselves with a single character and hates any who criticize that character.
 These fans will idolize, nay, see themselves as a character from something they love.
 Everything associated with said character is something they would or should do.
 Everyone who has a slightly different opinion other than that the character in question is "awesome" is wrong.
 "Those people cannot understand why [Character X] does those things!
 How could they?!
 Only I understand them!" is a common mantra for this fan, who will also reduce all sorts of questions to "What Would X Do?"
 This fan will also fight tooth and nail when defending any ships this character is in.
 The Insane Avatar should be asked one simple question: "Why on Earth should we all be forced to place character X on such a high pedestal solely because you have so much in common with them?
 Fact and opinion are not the same thing."